 - On the Agents tab, look for the Elastic Cloud agent policy.
 This policy is managed by Elastic Cloud, and contains a Fleet Server integration and an Elastic APM integration.
 You cannot modify the policy.
 Confirm that the agent status is Healthy.

 Don’t see the agent?
 Make sure your deployment includes an Integrations Server instance.
 This instance is required to use Fleet.

-To deploy a self-managed Fleet Server, you install an Elastic Agent and enroll it in an agent policy containing the Fleet Server integration.
+To deploy a self-managed Fleet Server, install an Elastic Agent and enroll it in an agent policy containing the Fleet Server integration.

 You can install only a single Elastic Agent per host, which means you cannot run Fleet Server and another Elastic Agent on the same host unless you deploy a containerized Fleet Server.

 - Log in to Kibana and go to Management > Fleet > Settings.
 For more information about these settings, see Fleet settings.

 Under Fleet Server hosts, click Edit hosts and specify one or more host

 URLs your Elastic Agents will use to connect to Fleet Server.
 For example,

 192.0.2.1is the host IP where you will install Fleet Server.
 Save and apply your settings.

 In the Elasticsearch hosts field, specify the Elasticsearch URLs where Elastic Agents will send data.